Liam Reddy: Central Coast Mariners

 On 23 August 2013, Reddy signed a one-year deal with then A-League champions, the Central Coast Mariners.
 On 15 March 2014, Reddy signed a two-year contract extension with the Gosford-based club after a series of strong performances.

 On 10 December 2015, Central Coast Mariners parted ways with Reddy by mutual consent for disciplinary reasons which occurred 2 months previously.
 Reddy had been dropped from the club following the incidents, and had been training in isolation away from the team.

 Western Sydney Wanderers

 On 13 December 2015, Western Sydney Wanderers announced that they had signed Reddy as a goalkeeper for the remainder of the 2015–16 season.

 At the conclusion of his contract at the end of the season, Reddy was released by Western Sydney Wanderers after playing 6 matches.

 Perth Glory

 Reddy signed with Perth Glory in June 2016, his seventh A-League club (a record).

 In March 2020, Reddy became the first goalkeeper in A-League history, and the fourth player overall, to reach 300 A-League appearances.
 Reddy made his 350th A-League appearance on 2 January 2023, in what turned out to be his final match for Perth Glory.

-Having fallen out of favour at Perth in the first few months of 2023, Reddy was released by mutual agreement from the club on 29 March 2023, seemingly bringing an unofficial end to his career.